Chillsmeit/Pop_OS-AppMenu-Dock-ColorChanger/README.md

 # Description

-This bash script allows you to change the background color of the Applications menu in Pop!_OS 22.04.<br>
+This bash script allows you to change the background color & opacity of the Applications Menu and the Dock in Pop!_OS 22.04.<br>

 Just select a color using the color-picker dialog box and select the opacity using the slider gui.<br>
 The opacity values range from 0 to 10 which in reality goes from 0 to 1.<br>